 The Knox County Board of Health has mandated mask wearing county-wide in indoor public spaces and enclosed spaces where maintaining 6 feet of social distancing is not feasible.
 The regulation states the measure will remain in place until suspended.

-The Knox County Board of Health voted to limit social gatherings held in a 360-square-feet space to 10 people through January 1 in the COVID-19 Social Gathering Limitation Regulation.
-All bars, clubs and restaurants are limited to 50% capacity, requiring them to close at 10 p.m. until December 23 as passed in the COVID-19 Restaurant Occupancy Limitation and Early Closure Regulation.
-The COVID-19 Face Covering Regulation that went into effect on July 3 remains in place.
+The Knox County Board of Health voted to limit social gatherings held in a 360-square-feet space to 10 people until March 18 in the COVID-19 Social Gathering Limitation Regulation.
+All bars, clubs and restaurants are limited to 50% capacity, requiring them to close at midnight until March 18 as passed in the COVID-19 Restaurant Occupancy Limitation and Early Closure Regulation.
+The COVID-19 Face Covering Regulation remains in place.
 The Board of Health will continue to monitor COVID-19 metrics and evaluate the face covering regulation at future meetings to determine when it can be rescinded.
 All of the Board's regulations are available here.

 In addition, Tennessee Governor Bill Lee has a current State of Emergency.
 “COVID-19 has not taken a vacation.
 Our caseload is climbing and this is very serious, exactly why I extended the State of Emergency.
 We need every Tennessean to take personal responsibility, wear a face covering, socially distance, wash and sanitize hands.
 I wear a mask every day as a simple courtesy, for me to serve my neighbor and protect my family and friends, and economy build consumer confidence.”